top of page

 POPULATION HEALTH

-As part of AHS’s ongoing population health performance improvement activities, AHS is actively working to develop screening tools for post-ICU syndrome, as well as for social determinants of disease.
-AHS has an active relationship with the Alaska Food Bank, and is working to develop a food pantry with food prescriptions for those screened as food insecure and needing surgery.
+As part of AHS’s ongoing population health performance improvement activities, AHS is actively working to develop screening tools for post-ICU syndrome and social determinants of disease.
+AHS has an active relationship with the Alaska Food Bank and is working to develop a food pantry with food prescriptions for those screened as food insecure and needing surgery.
 AHS will also be working to develop trauma prevention programs in conjunction with the ACS and the Hospital trauma programs.

 bottom of page